Vatoinfotechtion/docs/docs/tech-docs/ConfigurationDesign.md

 | **Description** | This webpart provides the capability to hide the OOTB page fields for better user interface. |
 | **Version** | 4.4.1.0 |

-# SharePoint Configuration
+## SharePoint Configuration

-**<A separate step by step document will be shared by the product team to perform the below configurations.>**
+**Note:** A separate step by step document will be shared by the product team to perform the below configurations.

 ## Content Type